matm/jQuery-File-Upload-Wiki/How-to-invoke-a-method-after-all-uploads-have-completed.md

+# How to invoke a method after all uploads have completed (v.
+4 branch)

+**Note:**
+This tutorial is for the outdated [v4 branch](https://github.com/blueimp/jQuery-File-Upload/tree/v4) of the plugin.

 By default, the plugin uploads multiple selected (or dropped) files simultaneously and asynchronously.
 If you don't want to use [[Sequential Uploads]] or send multiple files with one request (see [[How to upload multiple files with one request]]) but still want to call a method after all selected files have been uploaded, you can use make use of the *onCompleteAll* callBack option:
 ```js